David F. Levine: Ehlers-Danlos Syndrome Patient Management

-Levine works with a team of faculty, students, and local partners to investigate different treatments for individuals with Ehlers-Danlos Syndrome.
-Most recently Levine and colleagues conducted research on occupational interventions for clients with EDS in the presence of POTS.
+Levine works with a team of faculty, students, and local partners to investigate different treatments for individuals with Ehlers–Danlos syndrome.
+Most recently Levine and colleagues conducted research on occupational interventions for clients with Ehlers–Danlos syndrome in the presence of postural orthostatic tachycardia syndrome.

 Infectious disease prevention

 As a member of University of Tennessee at Chattanooga's Research Interest Group on Clinical Infectious Disease Control, Levine works with a team of faculty, students, and local partners to investigate the efficacy of disease control in various local clinical settings and potentially decrease the spread of nosocomial infections.
 Most recently, Levine has contributed, along with members of his team, to research on contamination in pediatric intensive care units.
-Levine spoke on these subjects at the Association for Professionals in Infection Control and Epidemiology (APIC) 2019 Annual Conference in June 2019 and (APIC) 2022 Annual Conference in June 2022.
+Levine spoke on these subjects at the Association for Professionals in Infection Control and Epidemiology 2019 Annual Conference in June 2019 and their 2022 Annual Conference in June 2022.

 Canine rehabilitation

 Levine plays a part in the development of canine rehabilitation and physical therapy, and he is a certified canine rehabilitation practitioner in Tennessee.
 He has held adjunct positions at the Colleges of Veterinary Medicine at the University of Tennessee and NC State since 2001 and 2003, respectively.
 He currently co-chairs the University of Tennessee's Certificate Program in Canine Rehabilitation, one of only two such programs available in the United States.
 It offers certification for physical therapists, veterinarians, veterinary technicians, and physical therapy assistants.
-There is no accreditation available for this growing field, but both programs are "included in the Registry of Approved Continuing Education (RACE), which is the industry standard for veterinary continuing education."
+There is no accreditation available for this growing field, but both programs are "included in the Registry of Approved Continuing Education, which is the industry standard for veterinary continuing education."

 Levine has been featured in various television stories, including special talks on the DogTV television channel regarding how animals can benefit human health, and also a news story on WDEF-TV channel 12 in Chattanooga about animal assisted therapy.
-An article done by UTC's magazine features a story on how Levine became involved in animal physical therapy and how far it has come today.
+An article done by the University of Tennessee at Chattanooga's magazine features a story on how Levine became involved in animal physical therapy and how far it has come today.
+The magazine did another article in 2024 that discusses Levine's work in canine rehabilitation research.

 University of Tennessee at Chattanooga

-In 1990, Levine accepted a position at the University of Tennessee at Chattanooga (UTC) as a professor in the physical therapy department, a position he still holds.
+In 1990, Levine accepted a position at the University of Tennessee at Chattanooga as a professor in the physical therapy department, a position he still holds.
 He is actively involved in the enhancement and betterment of the university.